Emotions and Motivation

 Neurological evidence supports this idea.
 Brain injuries that damage the limbic areas responsible for emotional responses leave people passive and unmotivated.
 People with injuries that prevent emotional input to the frontal brain areas where planning occurs are incapable of deciding whether to make an appointment on a Monday or a Tuesday.
 Much of the time people with this lack of emotional input to decision making areas seem unchanged because they rely on habits that they developed before the injury.
 Indeed, much of what we think and do is a product of force of habit.

-So, rather than thinking in terms of thought versus emotion as motivators of behavior, it is more accurate to think of motivation as the result of emotions and habits.
-Habits are created when emotions motivate us to repeatedly think and do the same thing.
-That said, emotions can interfere with habitual behavior: e.g. while following your morning routine, the sight of a piece of cake in the fridge triggers anticipatory pleasure that takes you off track.
+Habits are created when emotions motivate us to repeatedly think or do the same thing.
+That said, emotions can also interfere with habitual behavior: e.g. while following your morning routine, the sight of a piece of cake in the fridge triggers anticipatory pleasure that takes you off track.

 How Do Emotions Operate?

-Our sensation of these physical changes are the “feeling” of the emotion.
+The sensation of these physical changes are the “feeling” of the emotion.
 We feel emotions in our bodies.

 Why don’t we understand the role emotions play?